Defining Brands Using Bold Colour

 Cadbury, Hallmark, and DFS are examples of brands using purples for their luxurious feel, while brands like Twitch, SyFy, and Innocent use it to set themselves apart from their less-quirky competitors.

-Fun fact: For his role in Star Wars, Samuel L Jackson insisted on having a purple lightsaber.
+Fun fact: For his role in Star Wars, Samuel L Jackson insisted on having a purple lightsaber so he stood out in battle scenes.

 White has long been the colour associated with cleanliness, space and neutrality.
 It is often a background colour, used to make other colours stand out.
 When logos are rendered in white, they’re usually against a coloured background, so the colour of the background is usually what defines the brand.